Rent a Historic Cabin

 Individual cabin rentals are available in Cabin Camp 3.
 This forested camp is one of five cabin camping facilities in the park constructed by the Civilian Conservation Corps in the 1930s and the Office of Strategic Services during World War II.
 It is also one of four cabin camps listed on the National Register of Historic Places.

-How do I apply for a Cabin?
+How do I rent a cabin?

 How do I get to Cabin Camp 3?